nesanders/MAenvironmentaldata/docs/_posts/2017-03-15-dep-staff-changes.md

 ## Overall staffing levels

-As of 2017, overall DEP staffing levels have been reduced by about 20% overall from 2009 levels.
+As of the end of 2016, overall DEP staffing levels have been reduced by about 20% overall from 2009 levels.
 Starting in 2010, we can use the [Comptroller's staffing records]({{ site.url }}{{ site.baseurl }}/data/MADEP_staff.html) to further break down these positions by full time versus part time and contractor roles.
 Full time staff have grown somewhat as a fraction of overall DEP employment since 2010.

 {% include charts/MADEP_staffing_overall.html %}